dfki-ric-underactuated-lab/dfki-quad/README.md

 A value of 0.0 means that the simulator will run as fast as possible.
 Note that also for other values (1.0 refers to realtime, 0.5 to half of realtime, 2.0 to double of realtime) this is only an upper bound, meaning that the simulator might run slower.

-* In order to synchronize the rest of the software stack the simulator publishes the simulation time on the `\clock` topic (following the ROS 2 convention).
+* In order to synchronize the rest of the software stack the simulator publishes the simulation time on the ` /clock` topic (following the ROS 2 convention).
 **To synchronize other nodes, instead of following the computer time (in ROS also known as wall time), they have to listen to this clock topic.**
 This can be archived by setting the `use_sim_time` parameter to `True` when launching the respective node.
 **This parameter is automatically set to correctly when using the provided launch files.**